Tinder/Layout/README.md

 ## Documentation

-Documentation is available in Xcode, accessed via the `Product > Build Documentation` menu item, or online at: https://tinder.github.io/Layout
+Documentation is viewable in Xcode by selecting `Build Documentation` from the `Product` menu, or online at: https://tinder.github.io/Layout

 ## Related Tools